 Marriage brought an entirely new perspective on food.
 I married in a Bohra family and while we are both from Rajasthan, our cultures and cuisines were completely different.
 It wasn’t just about new recipes, it was so much about new food experiences.
 For the first time I experienced the love and trust when the community members eat out of one big plate called a thaal.
 Every meal starts with a pinch of salt and the dessert is served as the first course.
 Here’s an interesting article by one of the family friends on the sweet and sour of Bohra cuisine.

 I thought cooking, clicking, writing and posting was it.
 But soon I ran into many backend troubles of which I had no clue and along came Abhishek to my help.
 He is a friend I can call at 1 am and panic “the site is broken!! :-O What happened?” and he will resolve it in 15 minutes.
 He is since then the self appointed technical support behind My Weekend Kitchen — from troubleshooting minor bugs to a complete overhaul of the website!
-He is a big foodie, the guy behind my special green chutney, board game enthusiast, biker and designer (when he is not doing all other things!).
+He is a big foodie, the Gujarati behind my special gathiya chutney, board game enthusiast, biker and designer (when he is not doing all other things!).

 I believe anyone can cook and all your kitchen needs is a lot of love to dish out mouth-watering treats.
 I started this blog in 2010 as an online food journal to share recipes with friends and cousins who thought cooking was not for them.
 I just wanted to covert them into believers!
 My biggest success was Sikander, who made his first complete meal when he was 33.
 I hope you can find inspiration from these simple (and sometimes simplified) recipes I have had pleasure making and writing about.